highlightjs/highlight.js/extra/3RD_PARTY_QUICK_START.md

 > To include your new language in the highlightjs organization, [create an issue](https://github.com/highlightjs/highlight.js/issues/new/choose) using the language request template and provide a description of your language and your intent to host it.
 We will follow up in that issue.

-Set your repo directory structure to follow exactly the example(s) above.
+Set your repo directory structure to follow exactly the example(s) above (the template repository does this for you, so if you started with the template you can skip this step.)

-For example, if you have a `language` language, create your repo directory structure as follows:
+For example, if your grammar is named `your-language`, create your repository directory structure as follows (rename `your-language` to match your language name.
+For example, if your language is `pascal`, then rename all occurrences of `your-language` with `pascal`):

-- Put your language file in `src/languages/language.js`.
+- Put your language file in `src/languages/your-language.js`.
-- Add detect tests in `test/detect/language` (rename `language` to match your language name).
+- Add detect tests in `test/detect/your-language`.
-- Add markup tests in `test/markup/language`.
+- Add markup tests in `test/markup/your-language`.
 - Add a `package.json` file.
+- Add a `dist` folder (see [Packaging](#packaging), below.)
 - Include a license.
+- Include a README to help users install and use your language with highlight.js.

 ## Testing

-Going back to your clone of `highlight-js` core repo, create an `extra/language` folder for your language.
-Copy your repo `src` and `test` folders here.
+Going back to your clone of `highlight-js` core repo, `git clone` or symlink your language repo into the `extra` folder.
+There should be an `extra/your-language` folder for your language.

 > Any 3rd party language files placed here should not be committed to the highlight-js repository (by default they are ignored, just don't override that behavior.)